-Ramadan is known for being the month when Muslims go without food and drink during daylight hours.
-So its kind of understandable that Ramadan is somehow linked to food and what we are eating, or rather not eating.
-But despite the annual protestations at masaajids and talks that Ramadan is NOT intrinsically about food, but is so much more, come iftar, we can unwittingly fall into making it just that.
+Ramadan is known as the month when Muslims go without food and drink during daylight hours.
+So it is understandable that Ramadan is somehow linked to food and what we are eating, or rather not eating.
+But despite the annual protestations at masaajid and talks that Ramadan is not intrinsically about food, come iftar, we can unwittingly fall into making it just that.

-The concept of being a “foodie” is a relatively new phenomenon.
-Whilst throughout history, food has always been enjoyed, coveted and used as a status symbol by the wealthy; the rise of social media has resulted in unprecedented exposure to this aspect of our lives.
-We’ve all seen how the phones come out as soon as the meal is delivered in a restaurant, cameras poised to get the best shots, arranging the plates to make the most of the lighting, rushing to upload them so you can tag in the location.
-We’ve seen the rise of food bloggers who are making millions from their photos of their food, lunching at various places or cooking themselves all for the perfect picture.
-Never before has eating food become an acceptable hobby, or a profession.
-The broader media has also picked up on this trend and we’ve seen a rise in popularity of cooking shows, baking competitions and the launch of many self-proclaimed foodie cookbooks and websites.
+The idea of being a “foodie” is a relatively new phenomenon.
+Whilst throughout history, food has always been enjoyed, coveted and used as a status symbol by the wealthy, the rise of social media has resulted in unprecedented exposure to this aspect of our lives.
+The phones come out as soon as the meal is delivered in a restaurant: cameras are poised to get the best shots, plates are arranged to make the most of the lighting, with a rush to upload them and the location.
+Food bloggers can make thousands from their photos and reviews of different restaurants, hopping between eateries often without eating all the food they order.
+Never before has eating food for pleasure become an acceptable hobby, or a profession.

-As much as this is something that affects wider society, the Muslim community especially have picked up on this trend with the theme of halal food and halal restaurants.
-To an extent, in the absence of going clubs, or other forms of entertainment not encouraged in Islam, eating food as a social exercise is understandable, and is not entirely wrong.
+As much as this is observed in wider society, the Muslim community have also picked up on this trend with the added feature that restaurants be halal.
+To an extent, in the absence of going to bars, clubs or other environment not encouraged in Islam, eating food as a social exercise is understandable and not wrong.

 “Do not speak about your money in front of a poor person.
 Do not speak about your health in front of a sick person.
 Do not speak about your power in front of a weak person.
 Do not speak about your happiness in front of a sad person.
 Do not speak about your freedom in front of a prisoner.
 Do not speak about your children in front of an infertile person.
 Do not speak about your mother and father in front of an orphan.
 Because their wounds cannot bear more”

 The third element to be considered is that of israaf, which summarises the concept of extravagance.
-Allah (swt) warns us in the Quran to not pay undue attention to that what we spend on out of what He has provided for us
+Allah ﷻ warns us in the Qura’n to not pay undue attention to that what we spend on out of what He has provided for us.

 “…and eat and drink, but do not be excessive.
-Indeed Allah likes not those who commit excess” (7:31).
+Indeed Allah likes not those who commit excess.”Qur’an 7:31

-Whilst enjoying delicious food is an act in and of itself that is neither rewardable not punishable (mubah), excessive involvement in the preparation of food, its decoration and the time spent eating it and relishing it are all ways in which it can become a waste of time, an unnecessary extravagance and cause us to become preoccupied with such matters.
+Whilst enjoying delicious food is an act in and of itself that is neither rewardable not punishable, excessive involvement food’s decoration and the time spent eating it and relishing it are ways in which it can become a waste of time, an unnecessary extravagance and cause us to become preoccupied with such matters.

-So this Ramadan, don’t expect mountains of delicious food from your mothers every day.
-Come iftar time, put the cameras away.
-Remember what fasting is supposed to teach us; about struggling against our desires for the sake of Allah (swt).
-And use those last minutes before sunset to make dua for anything and everything you want, and for all those in the world who face this hunger everyday.
+Ramadan is a time for us to detach ourselves from the pleasures of this world and that includes lessening our expectations when it comes to food.
+Come iftar time, we remember what Ramadan is supposed to teach us, of how to tame our desires for the sake of Allah ﷻ.
+And we try to use those last minutes before sunset to make dua for all we desire, and for all those in the world who face this hunger everyday.